« View All Posts

 Onboarding Training

-Driver manager training starts from the moment new driver managers walk in the door.
+Driver manager training starts the moment new driver managers walk in the door.
 New driver managers aren’t thrown into the thick of it with a fleet of drivers right when they start.
 Rather, they go through a five-week onboarding program to get them prepared to handle a team of drivers.

 During these five weeks, driver managers have a mentor they sit with for the entirety of their onboarding.
-They receive a large binder of information that teaches them the basics about the company, policies and their daily job duties.
+They receive a large binder of information that teaches them the basics about the company, policies, and their daily job duties.

 They’ll not only have a chance to absorb information from their mentor, but they’ll also sit in driver orientation.
-They hear what the drivers hear, they have the opportunity to understand what drivers are struggling with and they can ask questions themselves.
+They hear what the drivers hear, they have the opportunity to understand what drivers are struggling with, and they can ask questions themselves.

 Attending orientation puts them in the driver’s shoes.
 They attend the classes side-by-side with drivers like you so they not only understand the information but also know what you’re going through.
 It’s a lot of information to absorb in one week of orientation, so this helps driver managers understand how easy it can be for a driver to forget information that was shared with them in orientation.